mui/mui-x/docs/data/date-pickers/getting-started/getting-started.md

   "react-dom": "^17.0.0 || ^18.0.0"
 },
 ```

 ## Date library adapter setup

-To integrate your chosen date library, you'll need to plug the corresponding adapter into a `LocalizationProvider` that wraps your Picker components.
+To integrate your chosen date library with the Date and Time Pickers, you'll need to plug the corresponding adapter into a `LocalizationProvider` that wraps your Picker components.

 Adapters are provided for each of the supported libraries, and all are exported by both `@mui/x-date-pickers` and `@mui/x-date-pickers-pro`—for example,`AdapterDayjs`, which is used throughout this documentation for [Day.js](https://day.js.org/) integration: